-Sheridan Bell & the Vanishing Beast: Chapter One
+The Vanishing Beast: Chapter One

 Without offering anything more by way of introduction, the woman took Henry’s hand in both of her own, leaned forward until their faces were even, and said, “Mr. Bell, any minute now, I will be arrested for murder.
 I’d like to pay you to do something about it.”

-“Don’t be absurd, Hen,” Ines said, reaching across the table to pinch his cheek “With or without magic, your clients adore you.”
+“Don’t be absurd, Hen,” Ines said, reaching across the table to pinch his cheek.
+“With or without magic, your clients adore you.”

-“I suppose I never did manage to scare off the two of you,” Henry said.
-He absently rubbed his cheek, then stood and stretched like a leisurely cat, his long, dark hair falling loose down his back.
+Despite himself, Henry smiled.
+“Yes, maybe you’re right.”
+He stood and stretched, leisurely as a cat, his dark hair falling loose down his back.
 Stepping over to a small side table, he grabbed a pair of glasses partially tucked behind a decorative vase and passed it to Joseph.

 “My reading glasses!
 I’ve been looking for those.
 Thank you, Henry,” Joseph said, putting the glasses on.

-“Oh?
-Are you leaving so soon, Henry?”
+“Leaving so soon, Henry?”
 Joseph asked.

 “I wouldn’t want to intrude.”

 Henry smiled.
 “I may come by, then,” he said, both Ines and Joseph knowing that meant to expect him.
-It was an arrangement that suited them all: Joseph and Ines, whose only child recently married and left home, had someone to dote on and Henry, a bachelor with a habit of forgetfulness and little by way of cooking talent, allowed himself to be doted on.
+It was an arrangement that suited them all: Joseph and Ines, whose only child recently married and left home, had someone to dote on, and Henry, a bachelor with a habit of forgetfulness and little by way of cooking talent, allowed himself to be doted on.

-“Yes, that’s me.
+“I am.
 Can I help you with something?”

 The woman stopped two steps above Henry.
-“You’re human?
+“Oh, you’re human?
 I thought the papers said you had magic.
 Oh, well.
-If you’re clever, it makes no difference to me; I’m just glad you’re here!”
+If you’re clever, it makes no difference to me.
+I’m just glad you’re here!” she said in a rush.
 Without offering anything more by way of introduction, she took Henry’s hand in both of her own, leaned forward until their faces were even, and said, with the utmost seriousness, “Mr. Bell, any minute now, I will be arrested for murder.
-I’d like to pay you to do something about it.”
+I’d like you to do something about it.”

 He felt he had to ask: “Did you murder someone?”